alagu/pagoda-demo-blog/_posts/2014-03-30-i-like-turtles.md

 layout: post
 published: true
 ---
 Turtles are cool.
-I like turtles! :D
+Or not? :D